 5G Security and New Use Cases

 The coming 5G networks promise to explode vertical industries, enabling the creation of a wide array of new services—all of which will demand new, varying levels of security.
 For example, the threat of automotive cyberattacks will rise as autonomous vehicles become more widespread.
 Advances that 5G will bring to the health industry are mitigated by the necessity to have ever-stronger security in place—creating risks that include medical identity theft, invasion of health privacy, and medical data management.
 Smart homes will require stronger methods of authentication, such as biometric identification.
-In general, Internet of Things (IoT) devices and sensors will demand more complex authentication to prevent unauthorized access.
+In general, the Internet of Things (IoT) devices and sensors will demand more complex authentication to prevent unauthorized access.

 5G Security and New Network Architectures